 • Teeth with exposed dentin (bony tissue in the tooth)

 • Sensitivity to hot and cold

 Forms of Fluoride

 The fluoride mineral is found in foods and in our water and can also be found in toothpaste and mouth rinses.
 In some cases, a dentist can prescribe fluoride to the patient in the form of a pill or stronger oral rinse.

 Why Is It Important?

 Although it is best to receive fluoride treatment in the early years of tooth development, there really is no age limit to when you can receive this treatment.
-By receiving treatments with your visit to the dentist, as well as using toothpastes that contain the mineral you are helping your mouth fight oral tooth decay and strengthening your teeth.
+By receiving treatments with your visit to the dentist, as well as using toothpaste that contains the mineral you are helping your mouth fight oral tooth decay and strengthening your teeth.

 Receiving fluoride treatment is a simple procedure and can be relaxing for the patient putting his or her mind at ease knowing that his or her oral health is receiving the best care.
-Discuss with Dr. Haims, your dentist serving Bloomfield, CT, if you would like to receive some fluoride maintenance at your next appointment and call our office today.
+Discuss with Dr. Haims if you would like to receive some fluoride maintenance at your next appointment and call our dentist office in West Hartford at (860) 521-6767 today.